kylenewm/kylenewm/README.md

 **Goal:** Expand Claude Code's capabilities to enable building other productivity tools

 A set of features on top of Claude Code that addresses its rough edges.
 Claude Code is powerful but inconsistent.
 It rushes through tasks, over-engineers simple requests, loses context mid-session, and sometimes claims completion on broken code.

-Council adds:
-- Mode injection (switching sgent conext between rapid prototyping,research, and production modes)
-- Build frameworks with quality gates
-- Path protection for sensitive files
-- Multi-agent orchestration with circuit breakers to catch stuck loops
-- Multi-model planning where different models critique each other’s approaches

-Next step: add a reproducible workflow leveraging adversarial testing outside of Claude Code to mitigate blind spots during planning and reduce test overfitting.
-Note that some of the above has limitations in complex codebases or longer time horizons, so I’m seeing diminishing returns from continued investment in certain features.

 ---